 So I repeat: Buyer Beware.

 Issue Number One: How much coverage will apply to your dwelling?
-While it’s standard for stick-built home policies to insure your house for its estimated cost to rebuild (i.e., “Replacement Cost coverage), many mobile/manufactured home policies are written for “Actual Cash Value”, which means they insure the dwelling only for its current depreciated value.
+While it’s standard for Homeowners policies to insure stick-built homes for their estimated cost to rebuild (i.e., “Replacement Cost coverage), many mobile/manufactured home policies are written for “Actual Cash Value”, which means they insure the dwelling only for its current depreciated value.
 This means that if your home burned down, you’d have to go out and try to find another used mobile home in acceptable condition to move onto your property.
 Perhaps you’d find this level of coverage satisfactory and perhaps not, but it is important to know if that’s all the insurance you are buying.

 This brings us to a second area of concern: Will you get paid enough to cover repairs after a smaller loss?
 Not if you purchase a Actual Cash Value policy.
 With Actual Cash Value coverage, the cost for covered repairs will be depreciated.
 As an example, let’s say a water line in your home breaks and it will cost $3000 to replace damaged flooring.
 Your insurance company assesses $900 in depreciation on top of your $500 deductible, paying only $1600 and leaving you to come up with $1400 for the new flooring.
 How happy will you be with this claim?

 This is may be a good point to note that even with a true Replacement Cost policy, coverage on roofing shingles may be depreciated after the shingles reach a certain age (often 15 years old).
-While I don’t find this overly desirable for the average homeowner, it may be hard to find Replacement Cost coverage on your mobile home that doesn’t include this restriction.
+Several of the mobile home policies our agency sells do include this restriction.

 Also, if you aren’t careful, you could end up with Actual Cash Value Personal Property coverage on your manufactured home policy.
 This means any claim you file would be subject to depreciation.
 While some items such as jewelry or collectibles may actually increase in value over time, much of your personal property may be worth pennies on the dollar compared to what it will cost to repurchase it in the store.
 I can pretty much guarantee you that if don’t have Replacement Cost coverage for your personal property, you are going to be very disappointed and frustrated come claim time.